Renee Saulitis

 Renee Saulitis (born 12 August 2002) is an Australian rules footballer playing for in the AFL Women's (AFLW).
 She was recruited by with the 34th pick of the 2020 AFL Women's draft.

 Junior football

-Saulitis was born in Warrnambool.
+Saulitis was born in Warrnambool in a family of Latvian descent.
 Saulitis played for many clubs over her junior career, including the Ararat Storm in the Deakin University Female Football League, the Lake Wendouree Football Club in the Ballarat Football League, and her school's team, Ballarat Grammar, where she boarded.
 She was selected in the AFL Women's Academy in November 2019, after playing for the Greater Western Victoria Rebels in the NAB League Girls for the 2019 season, where she averaged 6.8 disposals and 0.4 goals.
 She only played 2 games for the Rebels in the 2020 season due to the impact of the COVID-19 pandemic, but in those two games she performed well, averaging 12 disposals and a goal a game.
 She also played for Vic Country in the 2019 AFL Women's Under 18 Championships.